Robinder Singh, MD

 - Singh, R; Young III, Rodney B. “Safety and Satisfaction of High Volume Autologous Fat Transfer for Gluteal Augmentation; A Single Surgeon’s Experience.”
 E-Poster.
 The Aesthetic Meeting 2017 (ASAPS).
 San Diego, CA.

-- Singh, R; Tapp, R; Herrera, F. “Safety of Reduction Mammoplasty in the Adolescent Population.”
+- Singh, R; Tapp, R; Herrera, FA.
+“Safety of Reduction Mammaplasty in the Adolescent Population.”
 Oral Presentation in Georgiade Competition.
 NCSPS/SCSPS Scientific Meeting, November 12, 2016, Charleston, SC.

 - Singh, R; Young III, Rodney B. “Safety and Satisfaction of High Volume Autologous Fat Transfer for Gluteal Augmentation; A Single Surgeon’s Experience.”
 Oral Presentation at Residents Day Abstract Session.
 Plastic Surgery, The Meeting 2016 (ASPS).
 Los Angeles, CA.